-Normally, southern pine beetles (Dendroctonus frontalis (Zimmermann)) can be found at non-damaging levels in most pine stands on the Eastern Shore.
-They build up to damaging levels in overstocked, over-mature or stressed stands.
+southern Normally, pine beetles (Dendroctonus frontalis (Zimmermann)) can be found at non-damaging levels in most pine stands on the Eastern Shore.
+They build up to damaging levels in overstocked, overmature or stressed stands.
 Healthy, vigorous trees are able to resist attack, however, trees that are weakened are susceptible to beetle attack.
 SPB is native to the eastern United States and can be found from Texas to southern New Jersey.
 In Maryland, previous infestations have been seen in Dorchester, Worcester, Wicomico, and Somerset counties.
 Outbreaks typically develop every seven to eight years.

 Since the beetle is near the northern edge of its range in Maryland, area-wide outbreaks are often controlled by cold winter temperatures.
+Mild winters and hot, dry springs and summers lead to beetle population buildups, and outbreaks.
+In 2005, SPB was found for the first time in Talbot County.
+Populations have also begun further north, outside the historical range of SPB, including Cecil County, Nottingham PA, and Long Island NY.

-Mild winters and hot, dry springs events has stressed many low-lying pine forests.
+In Dorchester County, in particular, saltwater intrusion from large storm events has stressed many low-lying pine forests.
 Over 300 acres of mortality occurred in the Andrews and Crapo area of the county.
 Similar spikes in mortality may be expected following future storm surge events.